-My name is Sophie, and I’m Head of Housing Services at Freebridge Community Housing.
-I began my career at another of our partners, the Borough Council of King’s Lynn and West Norfolk, but after the stock transfer in 2006, I moved across to Freebridge – so I have been here for eight years.
+My name is Sophie, and I’m Director of Housing at Freebridge Community Housing.
+I began my career at another of our partners, the Borough Council of King’s Lynn and West Norfolk, but after the stock transfer in 2006, I moved across to Freebridge – so I have been here over 13 years.

 After I finished my A-Levels, I decided to take a year out before going to uni, and when I saw a temporary role advertised at the council I thought it would be ideal.
 Really quickly I realised how much I loved working.
 I saw that there were lots of opportunities for me to progress my career, and made the decision not to go to uni after all, avoiding the debt!